beehive-lab/TornadoVM/README.md

 # 5. Dynamic Reconfiguration

+# 6. Additional Resources

+[Here](assembly/src/docs/15_RESOURCES.md) you can find video, presentations, and articles describing TornadoVM.

-# 6. Publications
+# 7. Publications

 Selected publications and citations can be found [here](assembly/src/docs/13_PUBLICATIONS.md).

-# 7. Acknowledgments
+# 8. Acknowledgments

 This work was initially supported by the EPSRC grants [PAMELA EP/K008730/1](http://apt.cs.manchester.ac.uk/projects/PAMELA/) and [AnyScale Apps EP/L000725/1](http://anyscale.org), and now it is funded by the [EU Horizon 2020 E2Data 780245](https://e2data.eu) and the [EU Horizon 2020 ACTiCLOUD 732366](https://acticloud.eu) grants.

-# 8. Contributions and Collaborations
+# 9. Contributions and Collaborations

 We welcome collaborations!
 Please see how to contribute in the [CONTRIBUTIONS](assembly/src/docs/CONTRIBUTIONS.md).